-Language learning strategies are tools to facilitate language learning that should be adapted to suit the needs of each individual.
+Language-learning strategies are tools to facilitate language learning that should be adapted to suit the needs of each individual.

-Rebecca Oxford produces a fantastic book on Language Learning Strategies ‘Language Learning Strategies, What every teacher should know.’
-She outlines a huge variety of language learning strategies and groups them under ‘direct’ and ‘indirect’ strategies.
-Direct strategies are those directly involved in the target languages e.g. memory or compensation strategies and indirect strategies are those that involve the business of language learning e.g. metacognitive or social language learning strategies.
+Rebecca Oxford has produced a very useful book on the subject: Language Learning Strategies: What every teacher should know.
+In this, she outlines a huge variety of language-learning strategies, grouping them under ‘direct’ and ‘indirect’ strategies.
+Direct strategies are those directly involved in learning the target language – for example, memory or compensation techniques.
+Indirect strategies are those that relate to the process of language learning, such as metacognitive or social language-learning strategies.

 Oxford, R (1990) Language Learning Strategies, What every teacher should know, Heinle & Heinle